Neats29/neats29.github.io/source/_posts/figuring-life-out-p1.md

     alt="The 'Four Tendencies Framework'">
 </img><span style="font-size:0.7em">Source: [gretchenrubin.com](https://gretchenrubin.com)</span>

-The 'Four Tendencies Framework' splits people into four categories based on how they respond to internal and external expectations.
+The 'Four Tendencies Framework' by Gretchen Rubin, splits people into four categories based on how they respond to internal and external expectations.

 - Upholders: both internal and external
 - Questioners: internal only